mikeurbanski1/tampermonkey-scripts/README.md

 ```
 /
 |-- scripts -> source code for different scripts / sites
-|-- dist    -> build / bundled scripts that can be referenced directly in a TM userscript, as well as a userscript file that you can add to your Tampermonkey extension.
+|-- dist    -> built / bundled scripts that can be referenced directly in a TM userscript, as well as a userscript file that you can add to your Tampermonkey extension.
 ```

 These are built using typescript and bundled into a single file using esbuild.
 Is this overkill?
 Absolutely.
 But you haven't lived until you've developed Tampermonkey scripts in typescript with auto-reloading.
 I also understand that this obfuscates the built script and may cause concerns about blindly importing it into your browser.
 That is why I have also provided file checksums and build instructions below, to allow you to build from source yourself or just verify that the distribution file matches.